-In DSS cases, a merits hearing is a hearing to decide whether a parent or a person acting as a parent should lose his or her custody of a child and whether the child should be removed from the home.
-A child will not be taken away unless a judge finds that the child was abused or neglected.
-DSS must prove that this has occurred.
-The judge also will need to find that the child will not be safe in the home for the child to be removed.
+In DSS cases, a merits hearing can be a hearing to decide whether a parent or a person acting as a parent abused, neglected or put at risk a child.
+The Court may determine if that parent should lose his or her custody of a child and whether the child should be removed from the home.

 In some cases an adult involved in a merits hearing may be placed in the Central Registry of Child Abuse and Neglect.